 Bryony’s first all in: event was a 10-day long exhibition held at House of Vans, Waterloo. all in: the mind brought together 19 emerging and established creatives including Tim Noble, Akinola Davies, Celia Hempton and A Sai Ta, to look a closer look at mental health. all in: the mind was covered by Dazed, i-D, Refinery29, LOVE magazine, Wonderland, TimeOut London, Amuse and ArtViste.
 Over 700 people attended the opening night and the panel discussion sold out.

-Bryony is currently working on all in: progress.
-In August 2018, Bryony transformed the House of Vans gallery space into an site-specific, pop-up artists' residency, building a community of London's most promising young talent right underneath the city's busiest station.
+In August 2018, Bryony transformed the House of Vans gallery space into an site-specific, pop-up artists' residency called all in: progress, building a community of London's most promising young talent right underneath the city's busiest station.

-Fine artist Alfie Kungu, fashion designer Paolina Russo, painter George Rouy and multidisciplinary artist Wilson Oryema will generate a new entire body of work across fine art, sculpture and fashion, driving their practice in unexpected new directions in response to the community working alongside them.
+Fine artist Alfie Kungu, fashion designer Paolina Russo, painter George Rouy and multidisciplinary artist Wilson Oryema generated a new entire body of work across fine art, poetry and fashion, driving their practice in unexpected new directions in response to the community working alongside them.
 The residency was covered by publications including Dazed, Wonderland, ELLE , Evening Standard, TimeOut, i_-D, It's Nice That and Another Man.

 In June 2018, Bryony worked with Amelia Abraham to co-curate The CAMPerVAN Presents: Feeling My Selves, a day of readings, discussion and performances on the topic of identity-making and self-expression featuring drag artist Tom Rasmussen, artist and curator Kat Hudson, activist in trans visibility and performer Kai-Isaiah Jamal, dancer Ted Rogers, artist SAGG Napoli and artist and founder of Shadow Sistxrs Fight Club Ayesha Tan Jones and performers Fiontasia, aka Fiontan Moran and ShayShay.
 Read more here.